How I changed my my health & my outlook at midlife

 Sleep for Midlife Women

 Sleep is so important to our health that it’s worth our efforts to improve it.
-And if you are trying to get fit at fifty, or any other age, being sleep deprived makes it harder to maintain a healthy weight and can lead to sugar and starch cravings.
+And if you are trying to get healthy and fit at fifty, or any other age, being sleep deprived makes it harder to maintain a healthy weight and can lead to sugar and starch cravings.

 Sleep apps such as HeadSpace have some free content specifically designed to help you return to sleep.
 I have used it and like it.
 Calm is another good option.
+I have also been experimenting with CBD oil which seems to help me either stay asleep or fall back to sleep sooner.

 Even simpler, and a way to avoid your phone at night, is counting backward from 1000 (or 10,000, if you are a math person ;).
 It may sound overly simple, but counting often works for me; it is enough of a distraction from my thoughts and worries, to fall back to sleep.
+Another nice option is to think of things you are grateful for, until you fall asleep.
+The point is to keep your mind from fixating on worries or to do lists which will make you more awake.
+I also ask our smart speaker to play the sound of rain or ocean waves which helps.

 Sleep is a vast and complex issue.
 The leading expert I have found on sleep, is Matthew Walker who runs the Center for Human Sleep Science at UC Berkeley in San Francisco.
 His book, Why We Sleep provides a deep dive on this topic and emphasizes how crucial sleep is to optimizing our health.
 It is a Sunday Times bestseller in the UK, and a New York Times bestseller in the U.S. He also has excellent and informative YouTube videos, for example: How to Improve Your Sleep.